bigcommerce/dev-docs/docs/api-docs/partner/create-a-sandbox.md

 ### Deal Registration sandbox

-After you click **Create New > Deal Registration** in the top nav, complete the following steps:
+After you click **Create New > Deal Registration** in the top navigation, complete the following steps:

 1. On the **Create a Store/Register a Deal** page, complete all the required fields.